sebnitu/vrembem/packages/drawer/README.md

 # Drawer

-A container component that slides in from the left or right.
-Typically containing menus, search or other content.
+A responsive container custom element that switches between a static layout and a modal dialog based on a provided breakpoint.

 [Documentation](https://vrembem.com/packages/drawer)